Returning strong and staying strong all year

 The Centers for Disease Control and Prevention recommends universal indoor masking for everyone regardless of vaccine status.

-The Virginia Department of Health advises that elementary schools should implement a requirement that students, teachers, and staff wear masks indoors, regardless of vaccination status, until a vaccination is available for children under 12 years old and there has been sufficient time to allow for children younger than 12 years old to be fully vaccinated.
+The Virginia Department of Health advises that elementary schools should implement a requirement that students, teachers, and staff wear masks indoors, regardless of vaccination status.

 The American Academy of Pediatrics recommends a continued focus on layered prevention strategies, including universal mask wearing for all staff and students over the age of two.